Service

 Always remove the peel.
 Bananas contain potassium, vitamin C, and healthy fibre.
 However, be mindful of the amount, as bananas are high in sugar.
 An average-sized dog should not have more than a quarter of a banana per day.
 Too much banana can cause constipation, just like in humans.

-Can a dog eat berries?
+Can a dog eat blueberries?

 Yes, dogs can eat most types of berries.